Overview

 How It Works

-- A HubSpot private app provides read-only API access
+- A HubSpot app access token provides read-only API access

 - The connector syncs CRM objects and engagement activities